ryanmr/ryanrampersad.com/content/work-daugherty.md

 ### Work Updates

+### May: <small>Week 59</small>
+- Worked on a web based user interface to display scatter plots and radar charts with data sourced from uploaded files and transformed in the API layer.
+- Participated in Daugherty's private HackerX event, speaking to more than eighteen over the course of the night.

+### April: <small>Week 54</small>
+- Worked on a supply chain resource tracking tool, using the capabilities of a reference blockchain implementation, to demonstrate the value of a decentralized system such that multiple entities can have a stake in the system, and can be ensured that the manipulation of the data after entry is non-trivial.
+- Attended my third business unit meeting, and gave a brief demo of some our team's project work.

 #### March: <small>Week 52</small>

 - Presented at the Daugherty Office, a presentation on Vue that explained the basics of Vue with a workshop, and explored some of the more complex topics in the Vue ecosystem, like routing, state management and the tooling.

 #### March: <small>Week 51</small>

-- Attended a local HackerX recruiting event with the Daugherty team, and spoke during our introduction on stage.
+- Attended a local HackerX recruiting event with the Daugherty team, spoke during our introduction on stage, and briefly talked to more than sixteen attendees.
 - Participated in a discovery project for multiple large business units to determine if the consolidation of business logic and user experience among thier respective existing systems could be provided by a single portal user interface.

 #### Late February: <small>Week 49</small>

-- Completed a progressive web app for the prototype project, built with built with Vue, Webpack, Bulma and more, featuring...
+- Completed a Progressive Web App for the prototype project, built with built with Vue, Vue Router, Vuex, Webpack, Bulma and more, featuring...
   - desktop and mobile responsive design
   - offline assets through AppCache
   - offline data with periodic refreshing